 The proposed rules will not result in additional fiscal impact on the agency.
-Thus, there is no need for an additional appropriation or funding source as a result of the changes in the rules.
+Thus, there is no need for an additional appropriate or funding source as a result of the changes in the rules.

-12. Describe how the proposed rules are necessary and suitable to accomplish their purpose, in relationship to the burden(s) the rules place on individuals.
-Burdens may include fiscal or administrative burdens, or duplicative acts.
+- 12. Describe how the proposed rules are necessary and suitable to accomplish their purpose, in relationship to the burden(s) the rules place on individuals.
+Burdens may include fiscal or administrative burdens, or duplicative acts. - Part 4.
+Building Code of the Construction Code currently adopts by reference the 2018 edition of the International Code Council and is based on building principles used in building codes across the country. - A. Despite the identified burden(s), identify how the requirements in the rules are still needed and reasonable compared to the burdens.